python/devguide/docquality.rst

 from Python 2).

 If you decide to proofread, then read a section of the documentation from start to finish, filing issues in the issue tracker for each problem you find.
+Simple typos don't require an issue of their own, instead submit a pull request directly.
 Don't file a single issue for an entire section containing multiple problems as that makes it harder to break the work up for multiple people to help with.